12 amazing things to do in Roatan – Honduras’ paradise

 Little French Key is a private island paradise off the shore of Roatan.
 At this little piece of heaven, you can relax or do activities, such as paddle boarding, kayaking, zip lining, snorkeling or seeing wildlife.

-The basic Little French Key day package costs $59 (in 2020) and includes transportation to the island, a beach chair and visit to the island’s tropical animal rescue center.
+The basic Little French Key day package costs $59 and includes transportation to the island, a beach chair and visit to the island’s tropical animal rescue center.
 I would suggest upgrading to the $88 package, which also includes a meal, two drinks, and access to snorkeling gear, kayaks and paddle boards.

 10. Daniel Johnson’s Monkey and Sloth Hangout